opalj/opal/src/site/tutorial/FixedPointAnalyses.md

 In order to get the immutability properties of the class' instance fields, we filter the classfile's fields for those that aren't static, then we use a second form of the property store's `apply` method to query several properties at once and finally pass each of the results to `checkField`.

-Now we have queried all information that we need, but as you have seen, the property store may return `EOptionP` values that have no upper bound yet for the property we're interested in, or values that aren't be final yet.
+Now we have queried all information that we need, but as you have seen, the property store may return `EOptionP` values that have no upper bound yet for the property we're interested in, or values that aren't final yet.
 The fixed-point computation will provide these values later on in an asynchronous fashion.
 In order to be able to process them once they are available, we define another function, called the continuation:
 ```scala